kishoredb/kishoredb-research/README.md

 It includes selected works, whitepapers, talks, patents, technical projects,
 and machine-readable metadata prepared for academic and industry evaluation.

+> **Why this matters:** this repository is meant to help reviewers see not just tools and buzzwords, but the real systems, decisions, and responsibilities I have handled.

 ---

 ## <img src="https://raw.githubusercontent.com/kishoredb/kishoredb-research/main/assets/Contents.JPG" width="50" />